tracktwo/xcomsave/README.md

 ### All Platforms

 CMake is needed for all platforms.
 Run it on the provided CMakeLists.txt file to build the project/build files for your platform.
 I recommend running it from a subdirectory (e.g. build) so it doesn't pollute the main repo with build artifacts.

+Use `git clone --recursive ` to obtain the source otherwise submodule `json11` will disappear.

 ### Windows